LeonardoSidney/laravel-teste/README.md

 ## Installing the project

-1 - copy the .env.example file to a new file called .env 2 - run "php artisan key:generate"
+1 - copy the .env.example file to a new file called .env<br>
+2 - run "php artisan key:generate"<br>
-3 - create a database in the database with the name you want 4 - in the .env file in the variable "DB_DATABASE" put the database name, "DB_USERNAME" the user name and "DB_PASSWORD" the database password
+3 - create a database in the database with the name you want<br>
+4 - in the .env file in the variable "DB_DATABASE" put the database name, "DB_USERNAME" the user name and "DB_PASSWORD" the database password<br>
-5 - run "php artisan migrate --seed"
+5 - run "php artisan migrate --seed"<br>
-6 - run "composer install"
+6 - run "composer install"<br>
-7 - run "npm install && npm run dev"
+7 - run "npm install && npm run dev"<br>

 ## About Laravel